 Though it may just seem like a simple cleaning process to many people, descaling your pipes has many more benefits than expected.
 The process removes both scale deposits as well as any lingering rust and small roots.
 Additionally, the process allows the technician to catch and fix any small problems from worsening.

-If you suspect your plumbing has scale issues, all you need to do is call our team at Clover Services for help!
+If you suspect your plumbing has scale issues, all you need to do is call our team at Clover Contracting for help!